H&K VP9sk Review [2024 Hands-On Tested!]

 Before I get into my thoughts on the VP9sk, I want to take a second to get into its history and why it was made.
 This will help with the context of the review.

 Creating a lighter, thinner, and shorter version of the VP9 surely made this a subcompact firearm.
-However, this brings up the question: With the reduction in weight and size, did the VP9 SK lose any of the capability that made the VP9 so popular?
+However, this brings up the question: With the reduction in weight and size, did the VP9 SK lose any of the capabilities that made the VP9 so popular?
 Well, that’s something I look forward to dissecting in this VP9sk review.

 HK VP9sk Features